dengking/algorithm/README.md

 # algorithm

-My algorithm base mainly host the implementation of algorithms.
+My algorithm base mainly hosts the implementation of algorithms.